SubinoyBera/SupplyChain-Sentinel/SECURITY.md

 - *Impact Assessment:* Potential risk and scope (data leakage, model bias, etc.).
 - *Environment Details:* Version number, system details, and any configurations involved.

-We aim to acknowledge receipt of all vulnerability reports within *48 hours* and resolve critical issues within *14 days*.
+All vulnerability reports are acknowledged within *48 hours* and resolve critical issues within *14 days*.
 For non-critical issues, resolution time may vary based on complexity.

 ---